 14) Next, there was the issue with partisanship within the Black community, which shouldn’t even have been depicted because creators of the show couldn’t even talk about Blackness proficiently (and now they want to dabble in issues at the intersections of race and gender???).
-Dumb: I detested the Black man vs Black woman oppression Olympics crap that they were trying to do (in the scene when the Black friend follows his pecker through the Black woman’s IG page, and then debases her by treating her as gift-for-pussy type of girl).
+It was a stupid move!
+I detested the Black man vs Black woman oppression Olympics crap that they were trying to do (in the scene when the Black friend follows his pecker through the Black woman’s IG page, and then debases her by treating her as gift-for-pussy type of girl).

 15. The nonsense surged full force in episode 4.
 Barred from using his own Toast and Butter comic strip, the protagonist comes up with a new artistic project: Black people for rent.
 It’s a fascinating and controversial concept that does all of the following:

 A) Earn the admiration of people online who see it as art or satire

 B) Earn the ire of people online who are jealous of his success in sales, SJWs, or compulsive oppression Olympians